billynyh/random-coding/octopress/source/_posts/2014-07-20-yuno-public.markdown

 categories: [android]
 ---

-Last time talked about SwipeRefreshLayout in support v4, finally got chance to use it in work.
-The integration is very simple and does not change the structure of ListView like [Android-PullToRefresh](https://github.com/chrisbanes/android-pulltorefresh) (no offensive, I have been using the library for a year and still love it).
+Recently started a new project in work so I finally have a chance to use SwipeRefreshLayout in work.
+The integration is very simple and does not change the structure of ListView like [Android-PullToRefresh](https://github.com/chrisbanes/android-pulltorefresh) (I still love that library).

 I also like the progress bar embeded in the view very much, and would like to use it in other components to make my apps's UI consistent.
 A quick look to the [source code](https://android.googlesource.com/platform/frameworks/support/+/refs/heads/master/v4/java/android/support/v4/widget/SwipeRefreshLayout.java) and found that it is implemented in the class [SwipeProgressBar](https://android.googlesource.com/platform/frameworks/support/+/refs/heads/master/v4/java/android/support/v4/widget/SwipeProgressBar.java).
 It is sad that the class is not public and it seems there is no similar class in the framework and support library.